guanli/Muscle_adipose_comparison_paper/cis_QTL_mapping/README.md

    - `qtltools_nominal.tsv.gz` cis-eQTL associations <br />
  - cis-eQTL permutation pass  <br />
    - `qtltools_permute-significant.tsv.gz`  <br />
-      - After applying the ST_FDR procedure, the genes are considered to be significant
+      - After applying the ST_FDR procedure, the genes that are considered to be significant
    - `qtltools_permute-thresholds.txt.gz`  <br />
-      - Gene-specific significant threshold from the permutation tests
+      - Gene-specific significant threshold from the approximate permutation pass
    - `qtltools_permute.tsv.gz` <br />
       - The cis-eQTL mapping results for the lead SNP (the SNP with the most significant pvalues) of each gene